 Easy Signs require print ready artwork files to be set up as CMYK - and not RGB.

-Why?
 This is because our printers print in CMYK - so setting up the files this way will ensure that the colours printed on the signs are as close as possible to the colours expected by our customers.

-Would you like to know more?
+Want to know more?
 We will explain the differences between RGB and CMYK and how to set up your artwork file in CMYK.

 When designing artwork with a software program there are two main colour modes that you can use to create your design or artwork:

 a) RGB (Red, Green, and Blue) (often referred to as a subtractive colour format) and

 b) CMYK (Cyan, Magenta, Yellow, and Key) (known as an additive colour format)

 RGB has a larger ‘colour gamut’ (available colours to choose from) than CMYK, and is often referred to as a subtractive colour mode as subtracting Red, Green or Blue colours will result in a darker colour until you eventually get black at R=0, G=0, B=0.

 This colour mode is great for designing web pages, or any other design that will be shown on a screen.
 Not only will you get bright colours, but the screens use the basis of RGB to display colour in each screen pixel, so your design should look just the way you hoped when it appears onscreen.

 CMYK is alternatively referred to as an additive colour mode.
 By adding the colours Cyan, Magenta, Yellow and Key (black), the basic ink colours in printing, you will eventually get a rich black (C=100, M=100, Y=100, K=100).
 This is how the latest technology brings your amazing designs to life, with high quality inks supplied in CMYK that are printed over 100,000 drops every 1cm2.